convox/convox/docs/example-apps/rails.md

       - database
 ```

-**3.** To stop Docker from loading unnecessary files you should define a [.dockerignore](https://docs.docker.com/engine/reference/builder/#dockerignore-file) file.
+**3.** To stop Docker from loading unnecessary files, you should define a [.dockerignore](https://docs.docker.com/engine/reference/builder/#dockerignore-file) file.
 Create a file in the root of your project with the name `.dockerignore` and the content of our [example](https://github.com/convox-examples/rails/blob/master/.dockerignore).

-**4.** On Rails 6.0+ you need to define any host you will use to access your application.
-Since Convox generates a host that is different from `localhost` and `0.0.0.0` you need to define it in your application.
-More information about this configuration [here](https://guides.rubyonrails.org/configuring.html#configuring-middleware).
+**4.** On Rails 6.0+ you will need to define any host will need access to your application.
+Since Convox generates a host that is different from `localhost` and `0.0.0.0`, you'll need to define it in your application.
+You can find more information about this configuration [here](https://guides.rubyonrails.org/configuring.html#configuring-middleware).

 The URL that Convox automatically generates on your local Rack follows the following format: